petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 Note that GitHub does
 [charge for this service](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces), but the free plan limits are reasonably generous.
-It's also quite easy to run the same dev container config locally in in VS Code.
+It's also faily easy to run the same dev container configuration locally in in VS Code.

 It might take few minutes to start up the first time